-Under no circumstances should you go to a family doctor or hospital without first calling - otherwise there is a risk that you will infect other people.
+Under no circumstances you should go to a family doctor or hospital without calling first - otherwise there is a risk that you will infect other people.
 There are many immunodeficient people in hospitals in particular.

 If you are concerned that you are infected with the virus, please call the hotline of the Health Department first.
 The staff will tell you what to do.

 If the symptoms become more severe in the course, you have a permanently high fever and also suffer from shortness of breath, call the emergency doctor if in doubt (116 117).

 So far it has been assumed that the infection primarily occurs via the respiratory cycle, i.e. via the respiratory tract.
 This also means that it is very important to ventilate closed rooms.
 Please limit contacts to other people and keep the distance to others (1.5m).
 Also correct hand hygiene is important, too: Viruses that get on hands can be transmitted by touching the face.

 Other transmission paths have not yet been finally clarified.

 According to the current status, this is very unlikely:

 Corona viruses have a relatively low environmental stability, i.e. the viruses do not survive (outside the body) fluctuating environmental conditions.